shanelonergan/shanelonergan.github.io/_posts/2020-03-21-big-o-cheatsheet.md

 ## Exponential Time: O(n) = 2^n

 If you add a single element to your data collection, the amount of work doubles.
 This is usually considered to be a very bad runtime, and should probably be avoided in final solutions.

+---

+Thank you so much for reading!
+I hope you found this cheatsheet helpful, and good luck on your algorithms!